bioasp/iggy/docs/guide/guide.md

  + All observed changes must be explained by an input.

-    You can turn this off with the flag `--founded_constraints_off`.
+    You can turn this off with the flag `--founded-constraints-off`.

  + 0-change must be explained.

-   You can turn this constraint off with the flag `--fwd_propagation_off`.
+   You can turn this constraint off with the flag `--fwd-propagation-off`.

 Additionaly you can turn on the following constraint:
   + An elementary path from an input must exist to explain changes.